Questions? Reach a real person:

 Why "tough love" backfires

-The reward-based alternative does the opposite: it keeps your dog under the level where panic kicks in, so every absence ends well and your dog slowly learns that you always come back.
+The reward-based alternative does the opposite: it keeps your dog under the level where panic kicks in — a systematic desensitisation approach shown to be effective for separation-related behaviours (Butler et al., 2011) — so every absence ends well and your dog slowly learns that you always come back.
+Aversive training methods are associated with poorer welfare outcomes across the board (Vieira de Castro et al., 2020).
 We only ever use force-free methods at Pup Class, and this is exactly where they pay off.

 Start absurdly small